Sanjuga17-SK/Sanjuga17-SK/README.md

-- 👋 Hi, I’m @Sanjuga17-SK
+- 👋 Hi, I’m Sanjuga S K
-- 👀 I’m interested in cyber security
+- 👀 I’m interested in Artificial Inteligent
-- 🌱 I’m currently learning networking
+- 🌱 I’m currently pursuing bachelor og computer science and engineering
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: ...